The registration for the StrokeWinterSchool 2020 has closed. You will be notified of your acceptance to the course.

-Stryker, Microvention, Penumbra, Bracco, Cerenovus, Medtronic, Balt, Vascular Medical, Rapid medical, Phenox, Siemens, Boehringer Ingelheim.
+Stryker, Microvention, Penumbra, Bracco, Cerenovus, Medtronic, Balt, Vascular Medical, Rapid medical, Perflow, Phenox, Siemens, Boehringer Ingelheim.

 The local organizing committee thanks all the invited speakers for giving time and efforts to the Stroke Winter School, for coming to Bern, and for delivering high quality lectures.
 Their interest and passion to teach the upcoming generation of stroke physicians and neurointerventionalists was clearly visible.

-We are pleased to announce that there will be a 7th ESO ESMINT ESNR Stroke Winter School on January 28th to January 31st, 2020.
+We are pleased to announce that there will be an 8th ESO ESMINT ESNR Stroke Winter School on 2nd to February 5th, 2021 in Bern.